 The Merced Subbasin Data Management System (DMS) was developed to serve as a data sharing portal to enable utilization of the same data and tools for visualization and analysis to support sustainable groundwater management and transparent reporting of data and results.
-Monitoring data can be manually input by users or batch uploaded via template and is expected to include (but is not limited to) groundwater elevation, groundwater quality, streamflow, and subsidence.
+Monitoring data can be manually input by users or batch uploaded via template and is expected to include groundwater level, groundwater quality, streamflow, and subsidence data.
 All monitoring locations can be viewed spatially (map or list format) and data records per site can be viewed temporally (chart or list format).
 Ad-hoc queries and standard reports will greatly assist in answering questions about basin characterization, providing input for decision-making, and developing reports to meet annual report submittal requirements.